magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ### The `kernel_main` function

 We have seen that the boot code eventually passes control to the `kernel_main` function.
-Let's take a look at it:
+(VSCode: Ctrl-t then type "kernel_main")
 ```
 #include "mini_uart.h"